mumoshu/aws-secret-operator/README.md

 > Note that `aws-secret-operator` intentionally disallow omitting `VersionId` or specifying `VersionStage` as it makes you difficult to trigger updates to Pods in response to AWS secrets changes.

-Create a custom resource that points the secret:
+Create a custom resource `awssecret` named `example` that points the SecretsManager secret:

 `deploy/crds/mumoshu_v1alpha1_awssecret_cr.yaml`: